sudo.conffile is used to configure the

 sudocore file you will likely need to enable core dumps for setuid processes.
 On BSD and Linux systems this is accomplished in the sysctl(8) command.
 On Solaris, the coreadm(1m) command is used to configure core dump behavior.
 This setting is only available in

 sudopasses the invoking user's group list to the policy and I/O plugins.
 On most systems, there is an upper limit to the number of groups that a user may belong to simultaneously (typically 16 for compatibility with NFS).
 On systems with the getconf(1) utility, running:

 sudoversion 1.8.7, if the user's kernel group list has the maximum number of entries,

 sudowill consult the group database directly to determine the group list.
 This makes it possible for the security policy to perform matching by group name even when the user is a member of more than the maximum number of groups.
 The group_source setting allows the administrator to change this default behavior.
 Supported values for group_source are:

 sudosupports efficient group queries on AIX, BSD, HP-UX, Linux and Solaris.

 sudoto only use the kernel's static list of groups for the user:

 sudoversion 1.8.7 and higher.

 sudowill allocate four times the system's maximum number of groups (see above) and retry with double that number if the group database query fails.
-However, some systems just return as many entries as will fit and do not indicate an error when there is a lack of space.
 This setting is only available in

 sudowill probe the system's network interfaces and pass the IP address of each enabled interface to the policy plugin.
 This makes it possible for the plugin to match rules based on the IP address without having to query DNS.
 On Linux systems with a large number of virtual interfaces, this may take a non-negligible amount of time.
 If IP-based matching is not required, network interface probing can be disabled as follows: